-In addition the entire Strategic Risk Register (SRR) was presented to the Audit and Risk Committee at their meetings in June, September and November 2023.

-Any amendments or actions proposed at each meeting has been followed up either by the respective Director or by the Chief Nurse (Corporate) and / or Clinical Governance and Risk team, as appropriate.
+The Strategic Risk Register has been considered by RMG at it's meeting held on 5 June, 11 September, 13 November 2023 and 18 March 2024.
+The A&RC has also reviewed the Risk Register at it's scheduled meetings on 15 June, 26 September, 28 November 2023 and 26 March 2024.
+Any Amendments or actions proposed at each meeting has been followed up either by the respective Director or by the Chief Nurse (Corporate) and/or Clinical Governance and Risk Team as appropriate.